Cherry (comics): Legal issues

-single-page gag story in which Cherry's 16 year-old sister Cinnamon was indignant about not being allowed to perform any sex acts in the comic, due to being underage; the strip halts abruptly when Cinnamon starts to expose her breasts.
+single-page gag story in which Cherry's 16-year-old sister Cinnamon was indignant about not being allowed to perform any sex acts in the comic, due to being underage; the strip halts abruptly when Cinnamon starts to expose her breasts.
 Welz explained in The Gauntlet in 1992 that the issue and the character were intended to address the serious concern raised by his publisher that if Cherry was depicted as being under 18, the strip could be classified as child pornography.
-The strip remains the sole appearance of Cinnamon.
+The strip remains the sole appearance of Cinnamon until the adult Cyn Poptart was featured in the Cherrypocalypse stories of issues 23 and 24.
+Cyn is now older than Cherry as Cherry and her friends did not age while they were absent from Earth between issues 22 and 23.

 On August 30, 1990, Winsor Parker, the owner of Xeno's comic store in Jacksonville, Florida, was arrested after an undercover police officer purchased a copy of Cherry Anthology #1 from the store; the comic was ruled obscene by the judge under the same statute which had befallen recordings by 2 Live Crew.
 Parker pled not guilty, claiming he was unaware the material had been ruled obscene in Florida.
 Copies of Cherry were seized by Canadian police from Toronto store Dragon Lady comics in February 1991, along with issues of "Omaha" the Cat Dancer, works by Milo Manara and titles produced by Eros Comics.
 This and other busts in Canada led to the Comic Legends Legal Defense Fund creating the anthology comic The True North to raise funds for store owners facing legal charges.

 Cherry is sometimes featured as a "spokesmodel" for the Comic Book Legal Defense Fund; since the body's formation it has been promoted in turn in the pages of Cherry.